jappeace/jappeaceApplication/content/authentication-in-reflex.md

 It's much better to use [dynText](https://hackage.haskell.org/package/reflex-dom-core-0.4/docs/Reflex-Dom-Widget-Basic.html#v:dynText) and [elDynAttr](https://hackage.haskell.org/package/reflex-dom-core-0.4/docs/Reflex-Dom-Widget-Basic.html#v:elDynAttr) to modify the dom/layout.
-However, `widgetHold` is really convenient to just get values out of the events.
+However, `widgetHold` is really convenient to get access to values within events.
 I also think that the parts inside a widgetHold function don't get evaluated until the event occurs.
 This is really convenient for login.
 Now you don't have to evaluate the bulk of your app on initial page load.
-`widgetHold` and `dyn` can effectively stop large parts of your app from being evaluated.
+`widgetHold` can postpone evaluating large parts of your app.
 Which makes that initial render much faster[^codeSplitting].

 [^codeSplitting]: I still think reflex load times are too slow, especially on mobile.